-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2027 Connections between different transport types Integrated and Connected stations North East Combined Authority Connecting stations via public and sustainable means.
+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2027 Connections between different transport types Connected stations (phase 1) North East Combined Authority Connecting stations via public and sustainable means.
 Delivering an uplift in EV charging and enhanced active travel links.
-Phase 1 is provided by CRSTS 1 funding, Phase 2 will be developed for future funding opportunities. £27,500,000 2027 Heavy Rail Bike and Ebike Hire Programme North East Combined Authority Delivery of a regional bike hire programme that is affordable to help people cycle who aren't able to own/afford a bike.
+Phase 1 is provided by CRSTS 1 funding, Phase 2 will be developed for future funding opportunities. £6,000,000 Heavy Rail Bike and Ebike Hire Programme North East Combined Authority Development of a regional bike hire programme that is affordable to help people cycle who aren't able to own/afford a bike.
 Integrated as part of the region's sustainable transport network.
 Hubs will be located at strategic points around the region (transport interchanges, employment sites, town and city centres, residential areas).
-TBD 2026 Active Travel National Highways Partnership North East Combined Authority Partnership with National Highways to ensure collaboration and the effective management of the Strategic Road Network N/A 2027 Road Planning journeys/Informing users/Supporting Customers Bus Reform North East Combined Authority Investigate options for Bus Reform £8,500,000 2027 Bus and Last Mile Regionwide behaviour change package and campaign North East Combined Authority An intial package focused on development of emerging modes of flexible transport e.g. car clubs, electric bikes, and use of digital information to support more sustainable transport use and to support people to make more integrated journeys (e.g. funding to kick-start scheme and support operations f or an initial defined period). £1,493,240 2027 Revenue
+TBD Active Travel Mobility Hubs North East Combined Authority Delivery of Mobility Hubs as a trial across the region to inform subsequent offer, focused on last mile connectivity. £1,500,000 Behaviour Change National Highways Partnership North East Combined Authority Partnership with National Highways to ensure collaboration and the effective management of the Strategic Road Network.
+N/A Road

-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2027 Planning journeys/Informing users/Supporting Customers Active Travel Champion North East Combined Authority Commencing a walking and cycling ambassadorial programme and a region wide behavioural change initiative to cement best practice. £300,000 2025 Active Travel Fares communication and promotion North East Combined Authority Ensuring passengers get value for money through the most appropriate fare with an awareness raising exercise. £20,000 2027 Information, Ticketing and Technology Work-based Sustainable Travel Programme North East Combined Authority Working with businesses regionwide to ensure employees and employers have the tools and information to travel sustainably.
-Including staff travel surveys, personalised travel planning with staff, cycle training, transport hubs, cycle maintenance, work champions, work sustainable travel competitions, business accreditation awards, promotional activities, etc. £20,000 2025 Behaviour Change 1 Reach and resilience of infrastructure 1 1 North Shields Ferry Landing Nexus Relocation of the Ferry landing on the north bank of the Tyne to tie in with the regeneration of the fish quay area. £14,500,000 2027 Ferry Electic Vehicle Charging Network North East Combined Authority Starting the delivery of the largest electric vehicle charging network in the country.
+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2027 Planning journeys/Informing users/Supporting Customers Bus Reform North East Combined Authority Investigate options for Bus Reform. £8,500,000 Bus and Last Mile Delivery of Education based Sustainable transport opportunities North East Combined Authority Delivery of a range of transport initiatives to support access to education. £100,000 Active Travel Active Travel Champion North East Combined Authority Commencing a walking and cycling ambassadorial programme. £300,000 Active Travel Fares communication and promotion North East Combined Authority Ensuring passengers get value for money through the most appropriate fare with an awareness raising exercise. £20,000 Information, Ticketing and Technology

+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2027 Reach and resilience of infrastructure North Shields Ferry Landing Electric Vehicle Charging Network North East Combined Authority Starting the delivery of the largest electric vehicle charging network in the country.
 This project will install approx. 200 EV chargers across the North East.
 The location of the charging points will be determined through an enabling study, and sites will be chosen based on the requirement for the charging infrastructure to be easily accessible to a range of different users.
-(Phase 1 is delivered through CRSTS focused on filing gaps in the network with Phase 2 being developed thereafter). £4,600,000 2027

-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2027 Reach and resilience of infrastructure Residential Electric Vehicle Charging North East Combined Authority The expansion of our EV charging network focusing on residential areas where there is a lack of off street parking.
-Initial forecast of the delivery of over 1200 charging points. £15,800,000 2027 Delivering improved all user connections to Blyth Delivery of a relief road for Blyth which will create additional radial capacity for Blyth, reducing congestion, improving bus journey time reliability, and creating the space for high quality segregated cycle corridors identified through the Local Cycling and Walking Infrastructure Plan for the town. £46,000,000 2027 Road Bowburn Relief Road Durham County Council Reducing the pressure on J61 of the A1(M) and reduce traffic volumes through Bowburn village to facilitate further employment development to the south west of Bowburn village adjacent to the site of the Amazon warehouse and Integra 61.
-A relief road to bypass the A177 at Bowburn is proposed to intercept traffic travelling between the A688 and the A177 (in both directions). £26,000,000 2027 Road
+(Phase 1 is delivered through CRSTS focused on filing gaps in the network with Phase 2 being developed thereafter). £4,600,000 Decarbonisation Residential Electric Vehicle Charging North East Combined Authority The expansion of our EV charging network focusing on residential areas where there is a lack of off street parking.
+Initial forecast of the delivery of over 1200 charging points. £15,800,000 Decarbonisation Delivering improved all user connections to Blyth Northumberland County Council Delivery of a relief road for Blyth which will create additional radial capacity for Blyth, reducing congestion, improving bus journey time reliability, and creating the space for high quality segregated cycle corridors identified through the Local Cycling and Walking Infrastructure Plan for the town. £46,000,000 Road Ticketing and fares New payment technologies for Metro (EMV) Nexus Delivery of contactless solutions on Metro to be delivered by 2027 to allow tap on tap off payment mechanisms. £10,000,000 Information, Ticketing and Technology Supported Travel Enhancements North East Combined Authority Subsidised fares to 2027. £40,000,000 Revenue